leonardoprates/kaprekar/README.md

 Take any four-digit number, using at least two different digits (leading zeros are allowed).
 Arrange the digits in descending and then in ascending order to get two four-digit numbers, adding leading zeros if necessary.
 Subtract the smaller number from the bigger number.
 Go back to step 2 and repeat.

 This process is known as Kaprekar's routine.
-It will always reach its fixed point, 6174, in at most 7 iterations.[4]
+It will always reach its fixed point, 6174, in at most 7 iterations.
 Once 6174 is reached, the process will continue yielding 7641 – 1467 = 6174.

 For example, choose 9701:
 ```